tashasyarifah/tashasyarifah/README.md

 # Hi There 👋, I'm Tasha

 - A frontend developer.
-- Currently, I'm learning React and having fun with them.
+- Currently, I'm learning React from [Scrimba](https://scrimba.com/) and having fun with them.
 - I'm learning about technology from [FreeCodeCamp](https://www.freecodecamp.org/)
 - Open to collaberate.